 I am surprised by this talented coffee to perform so well in this way.
 I had fears that such a weighty espresso blend would over power.

 With four coffees left to try it’s too early to crown anything.
 For it’s outstanding display of flavours at days one and two alone.
 I have to give the Classic Brazilian eight out of ten.
 It’s a stunner.

-Next in the diary a part two will appear sometime later in August – thanks for following so far – much appreciated.
+Next in the diary a part two will appear sometime in 2020 – thanks for following so far – much appreciated.